 - Collaboration Tools- These allow your team to work together, all in real time.
 This could be something as simple and standard as Google Docs or Google Sheets or something like Slack.

 - Presentation Tools- Having a good presentation to encompass all the content of the webinar, to send out to your attendees post the event is absolutely essential.
 There are a bunch of tools and applications available to create a presentation.
-The good old PowerPoint or its fancy equivalent on Mac, i.e. Slides works just as well as Adobe Spark.
+The good old PowerPoint or its fancy equivalent on Mac, i.e. Slides works just as well as Adobe Express.

 - Designing Tools- Creating impactful visuals for marketing is a big part of conversions and maximizing RoI.
 Websites like Canva and Crello are great!

 - Email Marketing Tools- The power that a good email marketing tool can offer is unmatched.
 Reaching out to hundreds of potential attendees at a time through well-designed emails is a big plus.
 Try tools like HubSpot Email Marketing, MailChimp and Sender.

 - Social Media Marketing and Automation Tools - Very often the tools you use to design promotional material allows you to schedule or post your content straight to social media.
 There are also dedicated tools to help you plan and automate your social media promotions, like HootSuite, Buffer, Biteable etc.

 - Virtual Networking Tools- Allowing for ice breakers, breakout sessions, speed networking and other pre and post-webinar events can add value to your webinar.
 Tools like Eventify, Arena and RunTheWorld among others are explore-able.